OSU-BMBL/ssread/static/docs/faq.md

 # What are regulons and cell-type-specific regulons (CTSRs) and why are they important?

-The term regulon was first introduced by [Maas et al.](https://www.sciencedirect.com/science/article/abs/pii/S002228366480200X) in 1964, intended to name a maximal group of co-regulated genes, which may be scattered in a genome without apparent patterns in terms of their genomic locations.
-Based on that, cell-type-specific regulon was defined as a group of genes, receiving similar regulatory signals in a specific cell type, hence tend to have similar expression patterns and share conserved motifs in this cell type.
+The term regulon was first introduced by [Maas et al.](https://www.sciencedirect.com/science/article/abs/pii/S002228366480200X) in 1964, intended to name a maximal group of co-regulated genes, which may be scattered in a genome without apparent patterns in terms of their genomic locations.Based on that, cell-type-specific regulons (CTSRs) are defined as a group of genes, which receive similar regulatory signals in a specific cell type, hence tending to have similar expression patterns and share conserved motifs in this cell type.
 A successful elucidation of CTSRs will substantially improve the identification of transcriptionally co-regulated gene modules, realistically allowing reliable prediction of global transcription regulation networks encoded in a specific cell type.

 # What is IRIS3?